danielepanozzo/ucg/Assignment_3/README.md

 ### Preparing the Environment

-Follow instructions the [general rules](https://github.com/nyu-cg-fall-17/computer-graphics/blob/master/RULES.md) to setup what you need for the assignment.
+Follow instructions the general rules to setup what you need for the assignment.

 ### Submission

-Please refer to [this section](https://github.com/nyu-cg-fall-17/computer-graphics/blob/master/RULES.md#what-to-hand-in) of the general rules for more details on what to hand in.
+Please refer to general rules for more details on what to hand in.

 Ex.0: Field of View and Perspective Camera